History of the Nintendo Entertainment System: 1987–1990: Leading the industry

+1990s: Final years

-Market decline (1990–1995)
+1990–1992: Market decline

-In the late 80s, Nintendo's dominance was addressed by newer, technologically superior consoles.
+In the late 1980s, Nintendo's dominance was addressed by newer, technologically superior consoles.
 In 1987, NEC and Hudson Soft released the PC Engine, and in 1988, Sega released the 16-bit Mega Drive.
 Both were introduced in North America in 1989, where they were respectively marketed as the TurboGrafx-16 and the Genesis.
 Facing new competition from the PC Engine in Japan, and the Genesis in North America, Nintendo's market share began to erode.
-Nintendo responded in the form of the Super Famicom (Super Nintendo Entertainment System in North America and Europe), the Famicom's 16-bit successor, in 1990.
+Nintendo responded in the form of the Super Famicom (Super NES or SNES in North America and Europe), the Famicom's 16-bit successor, in 1990.
 Although Nintendo announced its intention to continue to support the Famicom alongside its newer console, the success of the newer offering began to draw even more gamers and developers from the NES, whose decline accelerated.
-Nintendo did continue support of the NES for about three years after the September 1991 release of the Super NES, with the NES's final first-party games being Zoda's Revenge: StarTropics II and Wario's Woods.
+Nintendo did continue support of the NES for about three years after the September 1991 release of the SNES, with the NES's final first-party games being Zoda's Revenge: StarTropics II and Wario's Woods.

-In Christmas 1991, both the NES and SNES were outsold by the Sega Genesis in North America.
+At Christmas 1991, both the NES and SNES were outsold by the Genesis in North America.
 This led to Nintendo's share of the North American market declining between 1991 and 1992.
-In contrast, NES sales were booming in Europe during that same period.
+In contrast, NES sales were then booming in Europe.

+1993–1995: New model and discontinuation in North America

 A revised Famicom (HVC-101 model) was released in Japan in 1993.
-It takes some design cues from the Super NES.
+It takes some design cues from the SNES.
 The HVC-101 model replaces the original HVC-001 model's RF modulator with RCA composite audio/video output, eliminates the hardwired controllers, and features a more compact case design.
 Retailing for ¥4,800 to ¥7,200 (equivalent to approximately $42—60), the HVC-101 model remained in production for almost a decade before being finally discontinued in 2003.
-The case design of the AV Famicom was adopted for a subsequent North American rerelease of the NES.
+The case design of the AV Famicom was adopted for a subsequent North American re-release of the NES.
 The NES-101 model differs from the Japanese HVC-101 model in that it omits the RCA composite output connectors of the original NES-001 model, and sports only RF output capabilities.

 ASCII Entertainment reported in early 1993 that stores still offered 100 NES games, compared to 100 on shelves for Genesis and 50 for SNES.
-After a full decade of production, the NES was formally discontinued in the U.S. in 1995.
-By the end of its run, more than 60 million NES units had been sold throughout the world.
+Some of the last games released for the system were The Incredible Crash Test Dummies, Startropics 2 and Wario's Woods.
+After a decade of being on sale overseas, the NES was discontinued on August 14, 1995, with the last game being The Lion King.
+By the end of its production, more than 60 million NES units had been sold throughout the world.